Eleanor Harrald

 I would have given all I possessed to work among those wounded heroes behind the lines during the late war.
 But the authorities decreed that I was needed here with my experience to train nurses for that service.

-After the war (1918) Matron Graham, Edith Williams and Eleanor Harrald returned to their original positions.
-However, the outbreak of the Spanish Flu Influenza pandemic caused dramatic changes to the hospital.
-Edith Williams contracted ‘the Flu’ and shortly afterwards died.
-Matron Margaret Graham was transferred to supervise the nursing of the quarantine cases stationed at The Exhibition Building and Eleanor became Acting Matron.
+In 1918, after the war, Matron Graham, Edith Williams, and Eleanor Harrald resumed their previous roles.
+However, the Spanish Flu Influenza pandemic had a significant impact on the hospital.
+Edith Williams caught the flu and passed away shortly after.
+Matron Margaret Graham was assigned to oversee the nursing of quarantine cases at The Exhibition Building, and Eleanor took on the role of Acting Matron.

 Funeral procession for Miss Edith Williams

-In 1921, Margaret Graham retired and Eleanor Harrald was appointed Superintendent of Nurses.
-Matron Harrald immediately began implementing changes to the nursing staff.
-By 1922 the first Assistant Matron (Lucy Daw) and the first Tutor Sister (Gertrude Barnes) had been appointed.
-The Tutor Sister was responsible for the operation of the Nurses’ Home as well as organising the training of nurses.
+Margaret Graham retired in 1921 and was succeeded by Eleanor Harrald as Superintendent of Nurses.
+Matron Harrald wasted no time in making changes to the nursing staff, appointing Lucy Daw as the first Assistant Matron and Gertrude Barnes as the first Tutor Sister in 1922.
+The Tutor Sister was tasked with managing the Nurses’ Home and overseeing the training of nurses.

 One of the obstacles I met as matron, was when I made a change in the uniform.
 Instead of having stiff collars and cuffs, I changed to an open neck dress with soft collar, short sleeves, with soft cuffs for pros.
 The pros. objected strongly to short sleeves.
 I requested them to give them a trial for three months and at the end of that time I would meet them, but at the end of the three months they had found them so comfortable, they did not wish them to be altered.

-Eleanor Harrald in Nursing: 150 years of Caring, p 48
+Eleanor Harrald in Nursing: 150 years of Caring

 The new matron was known as ‘Pops’, as she would often ‘pop up’ when not expected.
 Nurses’ from Matron Harrald’s era, often spoke of their discomfort at her unexpected appearance.
 According to J Escourt Hughes, a medical student in 1924, remembered her as: